Book 1

 Service Discovery - to find our API Server a nearest chat server (Apache Zookeper)

-Message Sync Queues - One MQ per Receiver: WeChat uses this, can be not so scalable for Group Chat
+Message Sync Queues - One MQ per receiver: WeChat uses this, not so scalable for Group Chat

 Presence Servers - User sends a heartbeat to PS at regular intervals, if timeout happens and we didn't receive it, then user's status changes, fanout status to other users and store last_seen in datastore